mysensors/NodeManager/README.md

 When contributing with a new sensor follows the same guidelines presented above and proceed with the following steps:
 * Define your class is in a header file named `SensorNAME_OF_THE_SENSOR.h` under the `sensors` directory
 * Implement your sensor inline with the class.
 See `SensorExample.h` or other sensors for more commented examples and details
+* Add your sensor in `examples/Templates/Template.ino`, just after the last sensor
 * Add an additional job in the Travis CI configuration file `.travis.yml`
 * Add the sensor's specs in "Add your sensors" and in "Built-in sensors API" of the README.md file
 * Add the name of the class of your sensor in the keywords.txt file

 ## Compatibility

-This version of NodeManager has been tested and is compatibile with the following MySensors library:
+This version of NodeManager has been tested and is compatible with the following MySensors library:
 * v2.3.0
 * v2.2.0
 * v2.1.1

+You don't necessarily need a NodeManager gateway to interact with a NodeManager node.
+A NodeManager node is fully compatible with any existing gateway you are currently operating with.

+There are generally speaking no compatibility issues in having in your network nodes running different versions of NodeManager.

+Starting from v1.8 NodeManager is released as an Arduino library hence your code has to be migrated manually from previous versions.

 ## Release Notes